Data-Wrangling-and-Visualisation/Accommodation-Price-Analysis/README.md

 - **Random Forest Regressor**: Provided good performance and interpretability but struggled with generalization in some scenarios.
 - **Linear Regression**: Fast and interpretable but too simplistic for capturing complex interactions in our dataset.
 - **Ensemble Techniques**: Tried a stacking approach that combined multiple regressors but introduced unnecessary complexity.
-- **Chosen Model: `hgboost`** — offered robust performance, handled feature importance well, and worked efficiently with our moderately-sized dataset.
+- **Chosen Model: `xgboost`** — offered robust performance, handled feature importance well, and worked efficiently with our moderately-sized dataset.

 > `hgboost` (short for Hierarchical Gradient Boosting) combines tree-based boosting with improved handling of imbalanced and multi-dimensional data, making it ideal for our use case.